 CHEMPAL - CHEMPAL is Chemistry Peer Assisted Learning.
 This is free tutoring available to everyone.
-There will be several sessions a week beginning tentatively Tuesday, September 3rd.
+There will be several sessions each week tentatively beginning during the second week of the semester.
 The location and timing of these sessions will be available on Blackboard.
 If you attend 5 or more sessions during the semester, you will be awarded an extra 5 points.
 You are welcome to go to as many sessions as you want - in fact you can attend multiple sessions during the same week.
 However, please note that if you attend more than 1 session during the same week, only one session can count towards this credit.
 If you attend less than 5 sessions, you will be awarded 1 point for every session you attended, however please remember only one session per week counts towards the credit.
 You must arrive on time, stay for at least 45 minutes and actively engage with the material to receive credit.
 If you are disruptive, the preceptor will excuse you and you will not receive credit for that session.

 Take advantage of this free tutoring service.
-For your own sake please keep track of the dates you went to CHEMPAL.
-Later if there is a problem with the points, it will be easier to fix.
-It will be impossible for me to dig through a semester worth of sign-up sheets to look to see if you attended a session unless you tell me the exact date and time when you attended the session.
+Please keep a record of dates and times you attended the sessions.

 Attendance and decorum: Attending lecture is essential to help you understand the vast amounts of material we will cover over the course of the semester.
 Do not expect to consistently miss class and still do well.
-Please be informed that if you choose to be absent from class, it will be your responsibility to keep up with the quizzes, Learnsmart assignments, Connect quizzes and any other announcements.
+Please be informed that if you choose to be absent from class, it will be your responsibility to keep up with LearnSmart and MGC assignments and any other announcements.
+Any in-class quizzes given on the day of your absence cannot be made up.